Lester Maddox: Governor of Georgia

 When he was asked what might be done to improve the abysmal conditions in Georgia prisons, Maddox replied that what was really needed was a better class of prisoner.
 Maddox's chief of staff was Zell Miller, who went on to serve two terms as governor in the 1990s and as Paul Coverdell's successor in the U.S. Senate.
 Maddox received the honorary degree of Doctor of Laws from Bob Jones University in 1969.

 In 1968, a small Atlanta repertory company produced a play entitled Red, White and Maddox.
 The play ridiculed Maddox and imagined him winning the 1972 U.S. presidential election, then starting a war with the Soviet Union.
 The show came to Broadway and ran for forty-one performances at the Cort Theatre before closing.
-Maddox was a supporter of the Vietnam War because of his anti-communist views, and he often told Georgia about the threats of communism and communist and socialist influences.
+Maddox was a supporter of the Vietnam War because of his anti-communist views, and he often told Georgia about the threats of communist and socialist influences.
+Maddox also championed private enterprise over government intervention, proclaiming in 1970 that the former “can wipe out more poverty in one year than government can erase in a quarter,” while also claiming that “Government continues to escalate its own war on poverty, and next week you’re going to work a day or two for some bum who won’t work.”

 Accomplishments in office

-In the 1966 campaign, the Savannah Morning News forecast that as Governor, Maddox would "tell off the federal government forty times a day, but four years after his inauguration, he would have accomplished little else".
+In the 1966 campaign, the Savannah Morning News forecast that as governor, Maddox would "tell off the federal government forty times a day, but four years after his inauguration, he would have accomplished little else".
 Once in office, however, Maddox accomplished the following: